 At the reporting date, a change of 1% in interest rates would have increased or decreased Company's profit by the amounts shown in the table below.
 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.

+31/12/2023 31/12/2022

-In millions of CZK 31/12/2023 Profit (loss) 31/12/2022 Profit (loss)
+Profit (loss) Profit (loss)

 Decrease in interest rates by 1% (2) (2)

 Increase in interest rates by 1% 2 2